 Ordinarily, the employer will step in and pay 80 % of the salary up until day 14 (sick pay), save for a statutory deduction equivalent to approx. one day’s pay.
 From day 15 onwards, compensation to the employee will be paid by the State.

-In the present situation and to avoid employees with Covid-19 symptoms infecting others, the Swedish Government has decided that employees may receive compensation from the State for the statutory deduction, and that employers carrying the cost for sick pay during the period until day 14 will also receive State compensation (for the period 1 August until 31 December 2020 only to the extent that the employer’s costs relating to sick pay are higher than what could be considered as normal).
-Additionally, employees will only have to present a doctor’s certificate after 21 days (the normal period being 7 days).
+In the present situation and to avoid employees with Covid-19 symptoms infecting others, the Swedish Government has decided that employees may receive compensation from the State for the statutory deduction, and that employers carrying the cost for sick pay during the period until day 14 will also receive State compensation for such pay.
+As of 1 August 2020 and until 30 April 2021 the employer will receive State compensation to the extent that the employer’s costs relating to sick pay are higher than what could be considered as normal.
+The State compensation is determined based on the cost for sick pay and the employers’ total wage costs.

-The new provisions entered into force on 7 April 2020 but apply retroactively from 16 March 2020.
-On 9 November 2020, the Government proposed that any state support for short-term work that has been granted under 2020 may be prolonged with up to seven months, or no longer than to 31 June 2021.
-In January, February and March 2021, the support rate will be 75 %, which is the same level as in 2020.
-During April, May and June 2021, the support rate will be 50 %.
+In December 2020, January, February and March and April 2021, the support rate will be 75 %, which is the same level as in 2020.
+During May and June 2021, the support rate will be 50 %.
 For December 2020, the support rate will be 75 %, in accordance with the current rules.
 In order to ensure that support is only granted to those employers who meet the applicable requirements, and thus, to prevent misuse of the system, the prolongation is combined with stricter handling of the application process.
+For example, the employer shall provide documents proving that the company has serious financial difficulties caused by circumstances beyond their own control.

 New rules on temporary reduction of employer’s social security contributions, to the effect that only old-age pension contributions remain payable, have been adopted.
 After the reduction, the social security contributions payable amount to approx. 10 % instead of approx. 31 %.
 The reduction will be available for up to 30 employees and in relation to that part of the salary of the employee which does not exceed SEK 25,000.
 The rules apply to salaries paid during the period 1 March 2020 – 30 June 2020.